Mobile App Retention: How to Retain and Engage Users of Your App? 13 Tips for 2024

 Know your user: why is this person using my app?

 Even though building a target audience is the foundation for creating a mobile app, developers might lose sight of this aspect as they are working on features and functionalities.
 Having a target demographic is one of the fundamental pieces of information in any business plan.
-All your efforts must align to serve your specific customers.
+All your efforts must align to serve your specific customers and understand their user behavior.

 Offer real value: are the users getting what they want out of my app?

 As you are nailing your messaging and marketing, you must make sure to retain users and that your product is living up to the expectations.
+Different app categories, such as gaming or productivity, have unique user needs and expectations that must be met to retain users.
 The valuable, long-term users will remain engaged only when they can solve their problem or reach their goal.

 Can I navigate to my destination with Waze?
 Am I able to talk to any of my friends with Messenger?
 Can I take my mind off work with Candy Crush?
 Can I do my mathematics homework with Photomath?